ACE (1) m EnglishFrom the English word meaning

 Melissa has been used since the 18th century.

-MELVILLE m EnglishFrom a Scottish surname that was originally from a Norman French place name meaning
+Melville m EnglishFrom a Scots surname that was originally from a Norman French place name

 "bad town".
 A famous bearer of the surname was the American author Herman Melville (1819-1891), who wrote several novels including